About Me

 "Photograph what you feel, not what you see..." a famous photographer once told me.

-My style is influenced by the work of noted photographers, Eugene Richards, Robert Frank and Joseph Koudelka.
+My style is influenced by the work of these noted photographers, Eugene Richards, Robert Frank, Joseph Koudelka, Gary Winnogrand and Bruce Davidson.
 These I consider to be the great documentary photographers of our time.

-I also admire the work of Sebastion Salgado, Mary Ellen Mark, David Allen Harvey, and Harold Feinstein.
+I also admire works by Sebastion Salgado, Mary Ellen Mark, David Allen Harvey, and Harold Feinstein.

 My gear is simple.
-One camera and one lens, a Leica digital body with 35mm or 21mm lens, using only available light.
-Much of my work I print in Black and White, which I believe to be the true poetry of photograpy.
+One camera and one lens, a Leica digital body, workng in close with a 28mm or 35mm lens, using only available light.
+Much of my work is Black and White, which I believe to be the true poetry of photograpy.

 Biography

-I began taking photos in High School, and worked as a photographer for my local hometown newspaper, the Hereford Brand.
+I began taking photos in High School, working as a photographer for my local hometown newspaper, the Hereford Brand.
 While attending college, I worked for the Amarillo Daily News as a reporter/photographer, and also covered events for Associated Press and United Press International.

 After college, I became a professional pilot, flying for Frontier, America West, USAir and American airlines.
 I retired in 2009 as a Senior Captain, with 35 years of flying.